tomrayner1/windy-api-accessor/README.md

 1. `py -m venv .venv`.
 2. `.venv\Scripts\activate`.
 3. `pip install -r requirements.txt`.
-4. Create a `keys.txt` file in the repository root and add windy api keys to it.
+4. Create a `keys.txt` file in the repository root using the `keys.txt.example` and add Windy API keys to it.
 5. Create a `.env` file in the repository root using the `.env.example` template and add MySQL database details.

 ### Building (Unix based)